anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The "assertion" attribute is an enumerated type {{RFC8366}}, and the current PYANG tooling does not document the valid values for this attribute.
 In the JSON serialization, the literal strings from the enumerated types are used so there is no ambiguity.
 In the CBOR serialization, a small integer is used.
 This following values are documented here, but the YANG module should be considered authoritative.
-No IANA registry is provided or necessary because the YANG module provides for extensions.
+No IANA registry is provided or necessary because the YANG module (and this document) would be extended when there are new entries to make.

 Integer  | Assertion Type
 |-|-|